pddpdd20020105/tswd-portfolio/final-project-part-one.md

 ## AI acknowledgements

-I used ChatGPT to brainstorm the topic and story structure, interpret the assignment requirements and NPS data fields, troubleshoot the Tableau chart, and help draft this Part I outline.
-I checked the chart's patterns against the data and made the final choices about the project.
+The project idea is my own.
+I used Copilot to help organize the outline and troubleshoot the Tableau chart.
+I verified the data and made the final decisions.